 - 1/4 cup granulated sweetener of choice monk fruit or erythritol

 - 1/2 cup almond butter or any smooth nut or seed butter

 - 2 large eggs room temperature * See notes

 - Preheat the oven to 180C/350F.
 Line an 8 x 8-inch pan with parchment paper and set aside.

-- In a large mixing bowl, combine your almond flour, coconut flour, granulated sweetener of choice and mix well.
+- In a large mixing bowl, combine your almond flour, coconut flour, baking powder, and salt, and mix well.

 - In a separate bowl, whisk together your sugars, butter, coconut oil, and eggs, until glossy.
 Stir through your vanilla extract.